over-engineer/gasp/README.md

-# Google Analytics Simple Plugin
+# Simple Plugin for Google Analytics
 😱 GASP.
 An unofficial WordPress plugin for Google Analytics.

 ## Table of Contents